D4De/cnn-error-classifier/README.md

 * six
 * tqdm

-We provide a `requirements.txt` file that can be easily used to install all the necessary libraries as explained in the [Installation](#installation) section.
+We provide a `requirements.txt` file that can be easily used to install all the necessary libraries, as explained in the [Installation](#installation) section.

 # Installation
 We suggest creating a virtual environment either using [Conda](https://docs.conda.io/en/latest/) or [Venv](https://docs.python.org/3/library/venv.html).
-To create one using the provided `requirements.txt` simply execute the following command
+To make one using the provided `requirements.txt`, execute the following command
 ```
 conda create --name <env> --file requirements.txt
 ```